Orderfaz welcomes President Jokowi on working visit to Bandung - ExBulletin

 Orderfaz welcomes President Jokowi on working visit to Bandung

-As one of the fast growing technology companies in Bandung, Order Faz represents Bandung tech startups in this welcoming moment as a form of honor symbolizing recognition of the government's contribution to facilitating and supporting the digital technology industry.
+As one of the fast-growing technology companies in Bandung, Orderfaz represents the technology startups in Bandung in this welcoming moment as a form of honor symbolizing the recognition of the government's contribution to facilitate and support the industry of digital technology.

-Orderfaz, with its vision and innovation, has become an integral part of digital transformation in Bandung and Indonesia in general.
-The presence of the CEO of Orderfaz, Reynaldi Gandawidjajaand CCO Mohamad Iqbal at the event conveyed a strong message about the spirit and dedication of the Bandung tech startup community.
+Orderfaz, with its vision and innovation, has become an integral part of the digital transformation in Bandung and Indonesia in general.
+The presence of Orderfaz CEO Reynaldi Gandawidjaja and CCO Mohamad Iqbal at the event conveyed a strong message about the spirit and dedication of the Bandung tech startup community.

 Reynaldi Gandawidjaja highlights Orderfaz's vision as a Fintech startup for social commerce by developing payment and sales solutions that not only facilitate business owners and brand owners but also optimize online sales conversion thanks to the functionality of Orderfaz's payment form and WhatsApp keyboard.
 With over 10,000 users and constant growth, Orderfaz has become a reliable partner for generating revenue, operations and achieving more efficient conversion rates for digital businesses.

-Orderfaz's presence at the event is not only a representation of technological innovation but also a reflection of Indonesia The technology industry is becoming more mature and ready to make a real contribution to the progress of the digital economy.
+Orderfaz's presence at the event is not only a representation of technological innovation, but also a reflection of the fact that Indonesia's technology industry is increasingly mature and ready to make a real contribution to the progress of the digital economy.
 Through its platform, Orderfaz is not only a catalyst for business growth and innovation in the digital age, but also a pioneer in building an inclusive ecosystem for economic actors.

 In the warm atmosphere of President Jokowi's visit to Saung Soreang, Orderfaz expresses gratitude for the government and community's support for the digital technology industry.
-Orderfaz is committed to continuing to be the driving force behind Indonesia digital economic transformation and a pioneer in the development of technology and innovation in the country.
-May this visit serve as a positive impetus for the journey of technology and innovation in Indonesia.
+Orderfaz is committed to continuing to be the driving force behind Indonesia's digital economic transformation and a pioneer in the development of technology and innovation in the country.
+May this visit serve as a positive impetus for Indonesia's technology and innovation journey.

 |